Associate Degree Nursing Program

 Develop and utilize effective verbal and written communication methods that can be used with clients, family and health care professionals to promote optimum wellness and patient advocacy.

 Incorporate principles of environmental, informatics, client and personal safety when using the nursing process to provide care for clients.

 Integrate knowledge of drug classifications used to promote, maintain, and restore optimum wellness.

 Synthesize growth and development concepts for the care of clients of various ages.

-Compare and contrasts the various, physical, social, cultural, and spiritual environments using the nursing process to promote, maintain and restore optimum wellness
+Compare and contrasts the various physical, psychological, social, cultural, and spiritual environments using the nursing process to promote, maintain and restore optimum wellness

-Analysis of physiological needs for clients to promote, maintain and restore optimum wellness
+Analysis of holistic needs for clients to promote, maintain and restore optimum wellness

 Prepare the student for candidacy to take the National Council Licensure by Examination (NCLEX) and continue lifelong learning.